openziti/helm-charts/charts/zrok/README.md

 ## TLS termination with Nginx

 One way to terminate TLS with Nginx is to use Cert Manager.
-Here's an overview.
+Cert Manager will issue a certificate, store it in the specified Secret, and configure the Ingress to use the certificate.
+This example shows the default behavior to use the Ingress host(s) as DNS SANs.

 1. Install Cert Manager
 1. Create a ClusterIssuer with a Let's Encrypt account and DNS challenge solver.
 Solving the DNS challenge is one way for Cert Manager to obtain a wildcard certificate which is necessary for zrok frontend's Ingress.
-1. Annotate zrok's Ingresses with the name of the ClusterIssuer.
+1. Set input values to annotate zrok's Ingresses with the name of the ClusterIssuer and specify a TLS secret name.

     ```bash
     helm upgrade zrok \
+        --set "controller.ingress.annotations=cert-manager.io/cluster-issuer: letsencrypt-prod" \
+        --set "controller.ingress.tlsSecretName=zrok-api-tls" \
         --set "frontend.ingress.annotations=cert-manager.io/cluster-issuer: letsencrypt-prod" \
-        --set "controller.ingress.annotations=cert-manager.io/cluster-issuer: letsencrypt-prod" \
+        --set "frontend.ingress.tlsSecretName=zrok-wildcard-tls" \
         openziti/zrok
     ```